They had said it would be pretty. They had said it would be a challenging climb. They had said it held spiritual significance.

 I have a thing for climbing and hiking, especially for a sunrise.
 It’s what my family always did together and there’s nothing like the view at the top of a strenuous hike to provide the perfect reward for all that hard work – not to mention you can totally have chocolate milk after.
 I mean you’ve earned it, amiright or amiright?

-Adam’s peak (or Sri Prada) is so-named because it is believed that Adam’s footprint rests at the top, if you ask a Musilm or Christian, that is.
-If you ask a Buddhist, it is most certainly the Buddha’s footprint and if you ask a Hindu, it belongs to Shiva.
+Adam’s Peak (or Sri Prada) is so-named because it is believed that Adam’s footprint rests at the top, if you ask a Musilm or Christian, that is.
+If you ask a Buddhist, it is most certainly the Buddha’s footprint, and if you ask a Hindu, it belongs to Shiva.

-Either way, it has become a significant pilgrimage place for several faiths, resulting in large numbers of locals making the 5,000-stair climb to the peak at 2,243 meters (7,359 feet) over 5 kilometers (3-ish miles) during the months of December to May along a well-lit path.
+Either way, it has become a significant pilgrimage place for several faiths, resulting in large numbers of locals making the more than 5,000-stair climb to the peak at 2,243 meters (7,359 feet) over 5 kilometers (3-ish miles) during the months of December to May along a well-lit path.

 I elected to go the week right before the pilgrimage season began, which ended up being the best idea ever.